elasticio/api-docs/source/includes/_contracts.md

 `DELETE {{ api_base_url }}/v2/contracts/{CONTRACT_ID}/members/{USER_ID}/`

 #### Authorization
-This request is authorized for contract members with role `Admin` and for `Tenant Admin`.
+This request is authorized for the contract's scope members with the `Admin` and `Tenant Admin` roles.

 ### URL Parameters
 Parameter        | Description
 ---------------- | -----------
-CONTRACT_ID  | The ID of the contract
+CONTRACT_ID  | The ID of the contract scope
-USER_ID          | The ID of the user, which should leave the contract
+USER_ID          | The ID of the user that should leave the contract's scope

 ###Returns

-Responds with `204 No content` if the call succeeded (with empty body).
+Responds with `204 No content` message if the call succeeded (with empty body).